ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 Key Attestation:
 : Process of producing Evidence containing claims pertaining to user keys found within an HSM.
-In general, the claims includes enough information about a user key and its hosting platform to allow a Relying Party to make judicious decisions about the key, such as whether to issue a certificate for the key.
+In general, the claims include enough information about a user key and its hosting platform to allow a Relying Party to make judicious decisions about the key, such as whether to issue a certificate for the key.

 RATS:
 : Remote ATtestation procedureS.
 In this document, refers to the RATS Architecture as introduced in {{RFC9334}}.
-RATS and RATS Architecture is used interchangeably.
+RATS and RATS Architecture are used interchangeably.

 Platform:
 : The module or device that embodies the Attester.
 In this specification, it is interchangeable with